TimoKunze/ShellBrowserControls/README.md

 # ShellBrowserControls
 An ActiveX control library for Visual Basic 6 that contains add-on controls for [ExplorerListView](https://github.com/TimoKunze/ExplorerListView) and [ExplorerTreeView](https://github.com/TimoKunze/ExplorerTreeView) to use them for browsing the shell namespace.

-I've developed this ActiveX control library in 2010 and did update it on a regular basis until 2016.
+I've developed this ActiveX control library between 2005 and 2010 and did update it on a regular basis until 2016.
 Currently I have little interest to maintain this project any longer, but I think the code might be of some use to others.

 # Before you make changes
 If you make changes to the code and deploy the binary, keep in mind that ActiveX controls are COM components and therefore should stay binary compatible as long as you don't change the COM object's, i.e. the ActiveX control's public class name and GUIDs.
 Otherwise people using these components are likely to end up in the famous COM hell.